-Often referred to wrongly as “the square and compass“, the Square & Compasses are probably one of the oldest, still recognizable symbols in the world.
-They have inspired mystery, confusion, and plenty of conspiracy theories.
+Often referred to wrongly as “the square and compass“, the Square & Compasses are probably one of the oldest, yet-still recognizable symbols in the world and they have inspired mystery, confusion, and plenty of conspiracy theories.

 Today, we’re going to take a closer look at what these symbols are, what they mean, the origins of these symbols, and how they are used in Freemasonry.